The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Introduction

 \paragraph{Summary and contributions.} In this paper, we show that several empirical findings on scheduling can be reproduced with a suboptimality bound for \SGD{} on convex problems that was introduced by \citet{Defazio2023a}.
 Among others, this theory allows to reproduce (i) the matching performance of \cosine{} and \wsd{}; (ii)~the necessity and optimal length of the cooldown period in the end of training (see \cref{sec:theoretical-simulations}).

-In a second step, we take the reverse direction and show how the theoretical bound can be exploited in practice (see \cref{sec:applications}): for continued training of a $124$M and $210$M \texttt{Llama}-style model, using the theoretically optimal schedule notably improves performance compared to continuing with the same learning rate; moreover, it allows to transfer the optimal learning-rate across schedules (\cref{fig:reanalysis-horizon-transfer,fig:analysis-lr-transfer}).
+In a second step, we take the reverse direction and show how the theoretical bound can be exploited in practice (see \cref{sec:applications}): for continued training of a $124$M and $210$M \texttt{Llama}-style model, using the theoretically optimal schedule notably improves performance compared to continuing with the same learning rate; it also allows to transfer the optimal learning-rate across schedules (\cref{fig:reanalysis-horizon-transfer,fig:analysis-lr-transfer}).
 This leads us to the perhaps surprising conclusion that the empirical behavior of learning-rate schedules in (non-convex) deep learning can be described precisely with a theoretical bound from non-smooth stochastic convex optimization.

 A particular focus of this paper is put on the \wsd{} schedule: we derive a convergence result for this schedule (without warmup) in the non-smooth stochastic convex setting, see \cref{sec:wsd-bound}.
 Most importantly, the cooldown period of \wsd{} leads to vanishing log-terms in the bound, which provides an explanation of the benefit of cooldown observed in practice.
-Second, we show that the sudden drop of the loss during cooldown can be observed in \emph{upper} and \emph{lower} bounds of the suboptimality, as well as for a non-smooth convex toy problem.
-Code for all experiments is available at \url{https://github.com/fabian-sp/lr-scheduling}.
+Second, we show that the sudden drop during cooldown can be observed in \emph{upper} and \emph{lower} bounds of the suboptimality, as well as for a non-smooth convex toy problem.
+Code for all experiments is available at \url{https://github.com/fabian-sp/lr-scheduling}. \paragraph{Setup.} We consider the training problem